AnirudhSingh1245/Project-3---Library-Management/README.md

     ↓
 SQL Query
     ↓
-MySQL Database
+MySQL
     ↓
-Result / Confirmation
+Result

 Java → Swing → JDBC → SQL → MySQL

 👨‍💻 Author
 Anirudh Singh

 GitHub: @AnirudhSingh1245

-⭐ If you found this project useful, consider giving it a star!
+⭐ If you like this project, consider giving it a star!